 We really need to increase our average check in our restaurant and the bar.
 We have been working on making menu recommendations but have not seen any improvement.
 What types of items should our employees recommend?

 Great question, thank you!
 Having restaurant servers and bartenders make menu recommendations is definitely the key to increasing your average check.
 Here are a few tips:

 - Make sure that employees only recommend items that they have personally tried and love.
-It sounds like a no brainer, but we have this conversation all of the time.
-Server says, “our fish tacos are incredible and a must order”.
+It sounds like a no-brainer, but we have this conversation all of the time.
+The server says, “our fish tacos are incredible and a must order”.
 We ask, “do they have cilantro on them?”
 Server says, “I have no idea”.
 I guess they are not her favorite after all!
 Make sure you are doing regular menu tastings with your team.

 - Have your servers and bartenders make recommendations from the approved list.
 Of course, make sure they have tasted each item on the list and are very familiar with the ingredients and preparation.

 - Remember to recommend specific items with positive words.
 We never ask, “did you save room for dessert?”
 We always say, “our raspberry cheesecake is prepared fresh by our in-house Pastry Chef and will be the perfect cap to your evening.”

 Now just sit back and watch those average checks increase!